Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Implementation

 The outer loop INDI controller is somewhat sensitive to accelerometer biases.
 Because the accelerometer measurement is fed back to control the acceleration, an offset in the measurement will result in an offset in the actual acceleration as well.
 This means that the quadrotor will maintain its position not at a position with zero error, but at a position where the position error times the P gain gives a required acceleration equal to minus the acceleration offset.

 This problem does not arise in the inner loop, where the angular acceleration is bias free.
 This is because in calculating the derivative of the rates, the bias disappears from the signal.
-This is not the case for the outer loop, so we need to estimate the accelerometer bias in order to remove it.
-As a second measurement we have the velocity and position from GPS or an indoor positioning system.
+This is not the case for the outer loop, so it is necessary to estimate the accelerometer bias in order to remove it.
+As a second measurement, the velocity and position from GPS or an indoor positioning system can be used.
 The velocity measurement can be derived to obtain a bias free acceleration measurement.
-The measurement of the velocity only has a low update rate, so this signal is not really viable for feedback.
+Because of the low update rate, this signal is not really viable for feedback.

 However, the acceleration obtained from velocity can be used to determine the accelerometer bias.
+The derived acceleration has to be rotated to the IMU axes in order to take the difference with the acceleration measured by the IMU.
 The accelerometer bias is a signal that is assumed to vary only very slowly.
-This is why we filter both the accelerometer and the acceleration obtained from the velocity measurement with a second order filter with a natural frequency of 0.25 rad/s.
+This is why the acceleration difference is filtered with a second order filter with a natural frequency of 0.25 rad/s.
 This removes all noise while keeping the important bias information.
-The signals are both filtered with the same filter such that they have the same delay.
-After the filtering, the signals are subtracted to find the accelerometer bias.
 This is only a very simple method of finding the accelerometer bias, it could alternatively be done with a Kalman filter.

-\section{Windtunnel Experiment}
+\section{Windtunnel experiment}

 The goal of the experiment is to test how well the INDI controller can handle gust disturbances.
 The experiment is performed indoors, such that there is a controlled environment in which repeatable experiments can be performed.
 The source of the wind disturbance is the Open Jet Facility of the TU Delft Aerospace department.
 It has a 2.85 m by 2.85 m cross section, and is capable of velocities up to 30 m/s.
 A picture of the drone flying in front of the windtunnel is shown in Figure \ref{fig:experimentfoto}.
 Because the windtunnel is not capable of rapidly increasing or decreasing its velocity, the quadrotor has to fly in and out of the windtunnel exhaust to simulate a gust.
-This is done by letting the quadrotor alternate between two waypoints every 14 seconds, one being in the center of the of the windtunnel exhaust, and one being 2 meters west of this point.
+This is done by letting the quadrotor alternate between two waypoints every 14 seconds, one being in the center of the windtunnel exhaust, and one being outside the windtunnel flow, at two meters distance.
+For the experiment, the windtunnel is set to 10 m/s, while the maximum speed of the Bebop is 13 m/s, according to the manufacturer.
+Needless to say, flying in and out of this flow is a simulation of a very strong gust.